greeta-movie/movies-ui/README.md

 ssl_certificate_arn = "arn:aws:acm:eu-central-1:your-certificate-arn"
 ```

-- replace "greeta.net" in terraform files of movie-infra repository, with the name of your domain (please, use search to find all files, where "greeta.net" is used)
+- replace "greeta.net" in terraform files of movies-infra repository, with the name of your domain (please, use search to find all files, where "greeta.net" is used)

-- Commit your movie-infra changes to github (don't worry, terraform.auto.tfvars is in .gitignore and it won't be committed)
+- Commit your movies-infra changes to github (don't worry, terraform.auto.tfvars is in .gitignore and it won't be committed)
 ```
 git add .
 git commit -m "your comment"